henrybear327/Proton-API-Bridge/README.md

 # Drive APIs

 > In collaboration with Azimjon Pulatov, in memory of our good old days at Meta, London, in the summer of 2022.
+>
 > Thanks to Anson Chen for the motivation and some initial help on various matters!

 Currently, the development are split into 2 versions.
 V1 supports the features [required by rclone](https://github.com/henrybear327/rclone/blob/master/fs/types.go), such as `file listing`.
 As the unit and integration tests from rclone have all been passed, we would stabilize this and then move onto developing V2.
-V2 will bring in optimizations and enhancements, such as optimizing uploading and downloading performance, supporting thumbnails, etc.
+V2 will bring in optimizations and enhancements, esp. supporting thumbnails.
+Please see the list below.

 ## V1